PeterDeKok/pigeon-templates/README.md

 ## Usage

 When the Template parts and some sensible defaults have been set, you can start rendering.

-Well, full disclosure, you could skip the configuration and start here right away.
+Well ... full disclosure ... you could skip the configuration and start right away.
 The result would only be boring examples though.

 So, this is how you do it: